All Episodes

 The people that don't, you know, I'm tired of my liberal friends moaning and complaining.

-Uh well that's they that's that's that's not the mindset of liberal.
+Well, that's not the mindset of liberal.

-Misery accompanied by misery and being unhappy, that's liberalism and being angry.
+Misery accompanied by misery and being unhappy.

-So uh when your liberal buddies look around and they see people doing well, they want to punish them.
+So when your liberal buddies look around and they see people doing well, they want to punish them.

-They don't want to elevate themselves and they don't want to elevate others, they want to punish those who they think are at the top because they've gotten there unfairly.
+They want to punish those who they think are at the top because they've gotten there unfairly.

-They will actually it won't be long before liberals will actually come out and be honest about this and say government must act to reduce exorbitant lifestyles.
+They will actually, it won't be long before liberals will actually come out and be honest about this and say government must act to reduce exorbitant lifestyles.

-Uh that's just how they think about this.
+That's just how they think about this.

-They think corporate interests and all this, all their cliches are standing in the way of anybody being successful.
+They think corporate interests and all this, all their clichés are standing in the way of anybody being successful.

-It's uh liberals don't want that kind of success.
+Liberals don't want that kind of success.

-They they want the equal distribution of misery.
+They want the equal distribution of misery.

-Um that's not an exaggeration.
+And that's not an exaggeration.

-Here is uh Emily in San Francisco.
+Here is Emily in San Francisco.

 Hey, Emily, nice to have you on the Rush Limbaugh program.